tk755/dotfiles/.bin/distro-setup/README.md

 Then logout and login to gain sudo access.

-### 2. Modify Debian Package Sources
+## 2. Modify Debian Package Sources

 Open the file `/etc/apt/sources.list/` in an editor as root.

 Comment or delete any lines that begin with `deb cdrom`.
 This will allow packages to be installed from online repositories instead of expecting a CD.

 Some packages we will install (e.g. polybar) require [backports](https://wiki.debian.org/Backports).
-To enable backports, append the following line to the bottom of the file:
+Enable backports by appending the following lines to the bottom of the file:

 ```
 deb http://deb.debian.org/debian/ bullseye-backports main non-free contrib
 deb-src http://deb.debian.org/debian/ bullseye-backports main non-free contrib
 ```

-Finally update the apt cache with the following:
+Finally update the apt cache with the following command:

 ```
 sudo apt-get update
 ```

-### 3. Install Packages
+## 3. Install Packages

-Clone this repository from GitHub into `~/bin` with the following:
+Clone this repository from GitHub into `~/bin` with the following commands:

 ```
 sudo apt-get install git -y
 git clone https://github.com/TusharK54/scripts.git $HOME/bin
 ```

-Install packages by running the appropriate script in `~/bin/distro-setup/packages` that matches the correct package manager.
-For example, install packages on a system with the `apt` package manager with the following command:
+### Debian

+Automatically install packages by running the following script:

 ```
 sudo ~/bin/distro-setup/packages/apt-install.sh
 ```

-### 4. Set up File System
+## 4. Set up File System

 Automatically create symbolic links and rename directories in the home directory by running the following script: